 What is voter intimidation and how concerned should you be?

-Voting is underway for the 2022 midterm elections, and with it come heightened concerns of voter intimidation.
+Voting is underway for the 2022 midterm elections, and with them come heightened concerns of voter intimidation.

-Though the concern is real, the first thing to remember is you will likely have a normal voting experience, says Sean Morales-Doyle, the director of the Voting Rights Program at the Brennan Center for Justice.
+Though the concern is real, the first thing to remember is you will likely have a normal voting experience, says Sean Morales-Doyle, the director of the Voting Rights Program at the Brennan Center for Justice, which advocates for expanded voter access.

-The center released a multi-part guide around voter intimidation in the U.S. and a look at 10 specific states, including Arizona where a federal judge has ordered groups to stop monitoring people using ballot drop boxes to cast their votes.
+The center released a multi-part guide around voter intimidation in the U.S. and a look at 10 specific states, including Arizona, where a federal judge has limited how groups can monitor people using ballot drop boxes to cast their votes.

 Whether you're a seasoned voter or someone who is going to cast your ballot for the first time, here's what you should know about voter intimidation, the laws around it, and what to do if you experience intimidation this election season.